Naman1997/proxmox-terraform-template-k8s/README.md

 This will also create an ansible inventory file in './ansible/hosts'.

 ## Deploy k8s on VMs running arch linux [Optional]
-If you decide to use arch linux as your OS for these VMs, then check out [cluster-management](https://github.com/Naman1997/cluster-management).
-This repo is a collection of playbooks to install a k8s cluster for arch linux.
+If you decided to use arch linux as your OS for these VMs, then check out [cluster-management](https://github.com/Naman1997/cluster-management).
+This repo is a collection of playbooks that can deploy a k8s cluster on top of VMs running arch linux.

 ## Terraform Graph
 ![alt text](https://raw.githubusercontent.com/Naman1997/proxmox-terraform-template-k8s/main/Graph.JPG)